 Impressions are formed in microseconds, so presentation can be as important as pedigree.
-It opens a transactional door for communication between you and your audience, and says so much more than the overt messaging.
-Of course, it’s up to you to back up impressions with facts, results, product, service, vision… reinforcing your brand’s integrity and contributing to your longer-term successes.
+Those subliminal moments say so much more than your overt messaging… Of course, it’s up to you to back up impressions with facts, results, product, and service that reinforce your brand’s integrity and contribute to your long-term success.

 Elements that contribute to your business identity include: how (or whether) telephones are answered, the corporate logo and other visuals, ad campaigns, business forms, packaging, presentation materials, trade booths, fonts, stationery and business cards, as well as the editorial tone of your business communications.